fido-web-pay/specification/sample-merchant-integration.md

 ## Sample Merchant FWP Integration
-This sample shows the code and steps needed after the client have clicked an FWP icon.
+This sample shows the code and steps required after a client having clicked an FWP icon.

 ### FWP invocation
 ```javascript